ameer886/Campus-Catalog/README.md

 | Richa Gadre | 20 | 15 |
 | David He | 20 | 16 |

 Comments: Thank you Jefferson and Caitlin and all the other TAs for all the helpful guides and advice throughout the project.
+Special shoutouts to Jefferson for linking [his group's repository](https://gitlab.com/forbesye/fitsbits) and Caitlin for linking [her group's repository](https://gitlab.com/caitlinlien/cs373-sustainability/).
+We referenced these repositories for general ideas, such as organizing code, as well as a few specific points: namely the GitLab CI, Dockerfile, axios backend calls to GitLab, and Google maps API.